gabrielenizzoli/spark_engine/docs/modules/spark-extensions.md

 var newDs = sqlCompiler.sql("select plusOne(column) from table")
 ```

-Note that a given `SqlCompiler` is only able to resolve the relations (aka, Tables) and udfs that are defined at the creation of the compiler itself.
+Note that a given `SqlCompiler` is only able to resolve the tables and UDFs that are defined at the creation of the compiler itself.
+The compiler is then acting as a way to limit the scope of what a sql statement can *see*.
 Any other relation or udf that can't be resolved will result in an exception.
-This will allow for a fully controlled sql statement, where all the unknown elements (relations and udf) MUST be specified ahead of time.
+This will allow for a fully controlled sql statement, where all the unknown elements (relations and UDF) MUST be specified ahead of time.
 No more surprises, with developers in a large organization defining (in unknown places) tables or udf.